lybekk/offPIM/docs/gettingstarted.md

 ### The still-easy-but-requires-a-few-more-steps way (for techies)

 1. [Download self-hosted offPIM](https://lybekk.tech/downloads/offpim_self_hosted.zip)
-2. Copy contents of the zip-file into a directory (or root) to an HTTP-server of your choosing.
+2. Copy contents of the zip-file into a directory (or root) to an HTTP-server of your choosing. *offPIM uses relative paths, so any directory should work*

 ### The hard way - Build it yourself
 1. Clone the repository